 Insurance: In the same way, shop around for your car insurance and home insurance and see if you can find similar coverage for a better price.
 Different companies use different formulas to set their rates.

 Internet: Call your internet provider saying you’re planning to switch and see if you can get a retention offer.

 Credit cards: And if you’re carrying a hefty balance on a credit card, consider signing up for a balance transfer card with a promotional 0% APR.
 You might pay a fee for the transfer, but you’ll get a reprieve from interest for a while.

 Just make sure you focus on paying it off as quickly as you can, so you don’t end up in the same place at the end of the promotional APR period.

 Increase your income

-Work overtime at your job, if it’s an option.
-Try to negotiate for a raise — you can’t expect to get one if you don’t ask.
+If it's an option, see if you can work overtime at your job.
+Moreover, try to negotiate for a raise — you can’t expect to get one if you don’t ask.
 And if that doesn’t work, look into picking up a side-hustle that fits your schedule and your talents.

 Selling extra items in your home on Facebook Marketplace or eBay could be a quick way to put cash in your bank account.

 And you can take that logic one step further if you have a spare room in your home.
 Consider furnishing it and listing it on Airbnb, renting it to a travel nurse or even getting a long-term roommate.